wp-plugins/nextgen-facebook/readme.txt

 == Upgrade Notice ==

+= 6.15dev3 =

+Added the 'Add HashTags to Descriptions' option to include tag names, converted to hashtags, in the Open Graph / Rich Pin description, tweet text, and social captions.
+Updated the Custom Settings Validation Tools tab to show buttons instead of links.

 = 6.14.0 =

 New sharing button for ManageWP.org, added 'Pin Button Image' option for Pinterest, added check for bad values returned by wp_get_attachment_metadata(), added nonce validation for settings page action buttons, moved 'the_excerpt' filter to 'get_the_excerpt'.